CoderDennis/decorum/NOTES.md

 - [x] Publish to Hex.pm

 - [x] Clean up docs.
-The `Decorum` and maybe `Prng` modules are the only ones that need to show up in the docs.
+The `Decorum` and maybe `PRNG` modules are the only ones that need to show up in the docs.

 - [ ] add `mix dialyzer` to GitHub action see https://github.com/jeremyjh/dialyxir/blob/master/docs/github_actions.md